 The PEP 2020-2040 has set the production capacity targets for biodiesel with cumulative targets under the Clean Energy Scenario (CES).
-Two prospective investors have signified interest to construct biodiesel facilities with a combined potential capacity of 127.65 MLPY.
-As of December 31, 2022, there are 12 accredited biodiesel producers, with total production capacity of 677.9 MLPY, equivalent to about 295 percent of volume requirements for the B2 mandate.
+Two prospective investors have signaled interest in constructing biodiesel facilities with a combined potential capacity of 127.65 MLPY.
+As of April 2024, there are 13 accredited biodiesel producers, with total production capacity of 678 MLPY, equivalent to about 34 percent of volume requirements for the B2 mandate.
 The overcapacity in serving the B2 blend is a result of the over expansion of the industry in anticipation of the shift to B5 as guided by the PEP.
-Additional capacity of 288.88 million liters is expected by end of 2023.
-The actual production of 203 million liters in 2022 was only 30 percent of the registered capacity.
-The total production capacity of 707.90 MLPY declined because one biodiesel producer with rated a capacity of 30 MLPY had its DOE accreditation revoked.